Ace Ventura: When Nature Calls: Plot

-After failing to save a raccoon from falling to its death, Ace Ventura becomes depressed and joins a monastery.
-He is approached by Fulton Greenwall about a job.
+After failing to save a raccoon from falling to its death (a parody of the movie Cliffhanger), private investigator Ace Ventura becomes depressed and joins a monastery in Tibet.
+Meanwhile African explorer Fulton Greenwall arrives in Tibet after hearing about the raccoon's death and finds Ace meditating, he tells Ace that there's a job awaiting for him in Africa.
 The Monastery's Abbott, desperate to be rid of Ace's antics, tells Ace he has achieved enlightenment and should leave with Fulton.
+All the monks celebrate Ace’s departure.